Quantum Multi-Solution Bernoulli Search with Applications to Bitcoin's Post-Quantum Security: Introduction

 Specifically, it can be justified that the security goals of the Bitcoin backbone protocol (e.g., common prefix, chain quality) may stay unchanged fortunately.
 But as soon as the attacks come into play, we observe a crucial simplification assumption in~\cite{GKL15} that bears no clear quantum analogue.
 In a nutshell, classically it is without loss of generality to assume that an adversary, just as honest users, solves every \pow{} simply by querying the random oracle on a sequence of inputs.
 As a result, the adversarial behavior is fixed and the protocol can be described by an explicit random experiment, in which we can conduct probabilistic analysis of various events such as those indicating secure configurations of the system.
 This is how the analysis proceeds in~\cite{GKL15}, by formulating a central notion of \emph{typical executions}, which enables establishing the desired security properties under an honest-majority condition.
 In our case, since we can no longer assume a specific adversarial strategy that includes all possible quantum attacks, the above simplification becomes unsound.

 Our solution introduces a simple remedy which allows inheriting the classical analysis to a large extent.
-It boils down to an alternative and stronger characterization of typical executions.
-Although this characterization is not as intuitive as in the classical case, it enables the analysis of quantum adversaries and proving the backbone protocol's security goals under a post-quantum honest-majority condition we identify.
+It boils down to an alternative and stronger characterization of typical executions for the quantum setting.
+Although this characterization is not as intuitive as in the classical case, it enables the analysis of quantum adversaries and proof that the backbone protocol's security goals under a post-quantum honest-majority condition we identify.
 In addition, as we mentioned earlier, the security of the protocol is explicitly reduced to the hardness of \chainpow.
-This leads to a more modular analysis even in the classical setting, and might help in the quantum security analysis of other blockchain-based protocols~\cite{GKL17,GKLP16,GKP19}.
+In turn, this leads to a more modular analysis even in the classical setting, and might help in the quantum security analysis of other blockchain-based protocols~\cite{GKL17,GKLP16,GKP19}.